-- (a) Any actions which seriously imperil the physical well-being of any student (all walks and all calisthenics are held to be actions which seriously imperit the physical well-being of students and are, 'therefore, accordingly specifically prohibited). - Activities which are by nature indecent, degrading, or morally offensive Activities which by their nature may reasonably - be assumed to have a degrading effect upon the mental or moral attitude of the persons narticipating therein.

-institutional policy is one discouraging all activities incompatible with the dignity of the college student and exercising disciplinary correction over such of activities as escape from reasonable control. regulation, and decency.
+- (a) Any actions which seriously imperil the physical well-being of any student (all walks and all calistheries are held to be actions whosey imperil the physical well-being of students and are therefore, accordingly specifically prohibited). - Activities which are by nature indecent. degrading, or morally offensive. - Activities which by their nature may reasonably he assumed to have a degrading effect upon the mental or moral attitude of the persons participating therein, institutional policy is one discouraging all activities incompatible with the dignity of the college student and exercising disciplinary correction over such of activities as escape from reasonable control regulation, and decency.
 From the institution's point of view, the reasonability for the control of hazing activities, if engaged in by an organization, rests in the elected and responsible officials of the group, as individuals, and in the group as a whole, since it sets and approves the policy to be followed in these matters.
 It is accordingly recommended that all groups be informed that both their officers and the group as a whole, will be held singularly and collectively responsible for any actions considered to be unreasonable, immoral, and irresponsible with the policy limits detailed above.
-Individual activity falling in this category shall be handled on an individual basis and will result in disciplinary action.
+Individual activity falling In this category shall be handled on an individual basis and will result in disciplinary action.

 - Academic Dishonesty

 (a) The Vice President of Student Services may initiate disciplinary proceedings against a student

-- accused of academic dishonesty.

-"Academic dishonesty" includes, but is not limited to, cheating on a test, plagiarism and - "Cheating on a test" includes.
+- "Academic dishonesty includes, but is not limited to, cheating on a test, plagiarism and

+- "Cheating on a test" includes:

-- Copyring from another student's test paper; Using, during a test, materials not authorized by the person giving the test; - Collaborating with another student during a test without authority; - Knowingly using, buying, selling, stealing, transporting of soliciting in whole or part the contents of an unadministered test.
+- Copying from another student's test paper;

+- Using, during a test, materials not authorized by the person giving the test; Collaborating with another student during a - test without authority; Knowingly using, buying, selling, stealing, transporting or soficiting in whole or part the contents of an unadministered test. - contents or an unadministered test.

-Substituting for another student or permitting another student to substitute for - one's self, to take a test, and - (vi) Bribing another person to obtain an unadministered test or information about an unadministered test - (d) "Plagiarism" means the appropriation of another's work and the unacknowledged incorporation of that work on one's written work offered for credit. - "Collusion" means the unauthorized collaboration with another person in preparing written work offered for credit.
+(v) Substituting for another student, or permitting another student to substitute for one's self, to take a test and

+(vi) Briting another person to obtain an unadministered test or information about an - unadministered test. - "Plagiarism" means the appropriation of another's work and the unacknowledged incorporation of that work on one's written work - offered for credit.
+"Colfusion" means the unauthorized collaboration with another person in preparing written work offered for credit.

 (10) Financial Transactions with the College

 - (a) No student may refuse to pay or fail to pay debt he owes to the college.

-No student may give the college a check, draft or - order with intent to defraud the college, - A student's failure to pay the college the amount due on a check, draff, or order, on or before the fifth class after the day the business office sends written notice that the drawee has rightfully relused payment on the check, draff or order, is prima facie evidence that the student intended to defraud the college - The Vice President of Student Services may initiate disciplinary proceedings against a student who has allegedly violated the provisions of this
+(b) No student may give the college a check, draft or order with intent to defraud the college. - A student's tailure to pay the college the amount due on a check, draft, or order, on or before the fifth class after the day the business office sends written notice that the drawee has rightfully refused payment on the check, draft or order, is prima facia evidence that the student intended to - defraud the college.
+The Vice President of Student Services may initiate disciplinary proceedings against a student who has allegedly violated the provisions of this section.